Sojiro/ashokma/source/_drafts/How-to-add-quick-night-mode-to-your-blog.md

 icon: fab fa-css3-alt
 ---

 As you might have already noticed, I have added an instant night mode option to [ashokma.com](ashokma.com).
+It is nothing fancy of sort but it does the job right making ease for our eyes to read the blog at night +\_+

 ## Day Mode: